What Does a Rehabilitation Counselor Do?

 The client base can include people of all ages, veterans, people new to their disabilities, or people born with challenges from birth.
 Even those who have been living with their disabilities since birth may struggle to transition into an independent living situation.
 Not only do they need assistance learning new skills such as cleaning, cooking, and perhaps even dressing themselves, they face psychological obstacles to growth.
 Since the potential client population is diverse, therapists may seek to specialize in a specific population or age group.

-For instance, many rehabilitation counselors specialize in the veteran population.
+For instance, many vocational rehabilitation counselors specialize in the veteran population.
 These valiant souls may have additional issues on top of a physical, battle-related injury.
 Many veterans suffer from PTSD which causes some to fall into a substance abuse disorder.
 In fact, many rehabilitation clients may seek solace in alcohol or drugs.
 Addictive substances are often an accessible palliative that rehabilitation clients use to numb their physical and psychological pain.

 Why Do We Need Rehabilitation Counselors?

-Rehabilitation counselors practice as a specialty to themselves because their duties cross over into so many non-mental health areas.
-Not only do rehabilitation counselors work with people as they learn to cope with life in a wheelchair, without a limb, or some other physical difficulty, but they must often help them find the resources they need.
+Vocational rehabilitation counselors practice as a specialty to themselves because their duties cross over into so many non-mental health areas.
+Not only do vocational rehabilitation counselors work with people as they learn to cope with life in a wheelchair, without a limb, or some other physical difficulty, but they must often help them find the resources they need.
 This requires special training so that the counselor knows exactly what sort of medical devices they need or how to properly set up an apartment for these patients when they are in need.

-Further, rehabilitation counselors might work with clients who are struggling to get back to work.
+Further, vocational rehabilitation counselors might work with clients who are struggling to get back to work.
 This might involve visiting work sites to help patients manage the various psychological challenges they face.
 Depending on the client's abilities or difficulties, the counselor may even act as a sort of job trainer.
 Those with cognitive deficits in particular may need a hands-on approach as they acclimate to a new job.

-In this regard, rehabilitation counselors are asked to be part social worker, part occupational therapist, part ADA consultant, and part psychotherapist.
-Most counselors are not trained to handle this sort of varied caseload nor can medical professionals juggle all of the psychological factors.
+In this regard, vocational rehabilitation counselors are asked to be part social worker, part occupational therapist, part ADA consultant, and part psychotherapist.
+Most vocational rehabilitation counselors are not trained to handle this sort of varied caseload nor can medical professionals juggle all of the psychological factors.
 Thus, rehabilitation counseling is a profession that demands dedicated academic training that addresses the multi-faceted professional demands their clients represent.

 What Issues Might Rehabilitation Counselors Deal With?

 Rehabilitation clients often have secondary psychological and behavioral issues that complicate their primary disability.
 Some might face substance abuse disorder.
 After all, many people seek to medicate the pain of a trauma with alcohol or drugs.
 Those with great physical trauma may have developed a dependency to their opioid pain medications.
 Others may have been prescribed an addictive benzodiazepine.
-The rehab counselor then needs to help their client navigate to sobriety, either by helping them personally or by helping them find a specialist.
+The rehabilitation counselor then needs to help their client navigate to sobriety, either by helping them personally or by helping them find a specialist.

 How to Become a Rehabilitation Counselor